 Friendly, service minded staff

 When we are entering the Bao House the guy at the counter welcomes us.
 He seems to have lots of orders already, although this is the launch week!
 We have to wait a little time to order, but he is quick.
-The restaurant is quite small, but big enough for 20-30 people.
-I think lots of the customers order take-away too.
-One of the walls have a green forest background.
-The rest of the interior is made by wood.
+The restaurant is quite small but big enough for 20-30 people.
+I think lots of the customers order takeaway too.
+One of the walls has a green forest background.
+The rest of the interior is made of wood.
 The display menu looks appealing for our lunch.
 The only question is what should we choose?
 The guy is more than willing to give us some suggestions, but he says that all the Baos taste great.
 They have 7 Baos on the list, and they have a special offer: Choose 3 Baos 1 drink for 149 kroner ($ 19).
-We decide to give it a go.
-My friend orders Number 1, 2 and 3 (Chicken, Pork and Vegetarian) while I order Number 4, 5 and 6 (Beef, Lamb and Duck).
+We decided to give it a go.
+My friend orders Number 1, 2 and 3 (Chicken, Pork and Vegetarian) while I order Number 4, 5 and 6 (Beef, Lamb, and Duck).
 They also have many healthy drink options as well.
-My friend orders a GING while I’m going for their owned mixed drink: “Sweet Ginger”, an ice-cold yellow drink with freshly pressed fruit, orange, peer, ginger and pineapple.
+My friend orders a GING while I’m going for their owned mixed drink: “Sweet Ginger”, an ice-cold yellow drink with freshly pressed fruit, orange, peer, ginger, and pineapple.

 Refreshing, healthy drinks and more